forderud/WindowsEventQuery/MyEventProvider/README.md

 ## If experiencing access errors
 Observed problem:
 ```
-**** Warning: Publisher MyManifestProvider resources could not be found or are not accessible
+**** Warning: Publisher MyEventProvider resources could not be found or are not accessible
 to the EventLog service account (NT SERVICE\EventLog).
 ```